Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: From Matter Power Spectra to Halo-Mass Functions

 In order to quantify the extent to which $dn/d\log M$ deviates from the corresponding result $(dn/d\log M)_{\rm CDM}$ that we would obtain for purely cold dark matter (CDM), we shall henceforth define the dimensionless {\it structure-suppression function}\/ according to the relation

-This function may be viewed as playing an analogous role with respect to the halo-mass function that the so-called transfer function {\il{T(k) \equiv \sqrt{P(k)/P_{\rm CDM}(k)}}} plays with respect to the matter power spectrum.
+This function may be viewed as playing an analogous role with respect to the halo-mass function that the transfer function $T(k)$ plays with respect to the linear matter power spectrum.
 Moreover, for the Press-Schechter halo-mass function in Eq.~(\ref{eq:PressSchechterSimp}), we find that $S^2(M)$ and $T^2(k)$ are related in any given dark-matter model by

 where $\nu(M)$ and $\eta(M)$ are obtained from the corresponding matter power spectrum $P(k)$ for the dark-matter model in question.